SawyerDouthit/Individual-Project/README.md

 * Sawyer Douthit

 ## Objectives
-*Make a fun game that works
+* Make a fun game that works
-*Make a grphical game with a little bit of storyline with it
+* Make a grphical game with a little bit of storyline with it
+* The game gets harder and harder as you progress, like fruit ninja

+### Class Diagram and Mockups